 REINFORCED CHAIRReturn to Search Results

-Notes: Velcro is a registered trademark. ** The TAD Journal is available in the collection of the National Rehabilitation Information Center (NARIC).
+Notes: Tekscrews is a trademark. ** The TAD Journal is included in the collection of the National Rehabilitation Information Center (NARIC).

 Price: Contact manufacturer.

 This product record was updated on July 31, 2003.

 Technical Aid to the Disabled (TAD)TADNSW is a charity organisation that has the authority to fundraise.
 TAD uses volunteers dedicated to the design, construction and provision of aids for people with disabilities.
 Members of TAD provide a resource pool comprising a range of design, engineering, rehabilitation, computer, therapy and other professional and technical skills.
 Aids custom-designed by TAD volunteers are described in the TAD Journal.

 Locked Bag 2008

 Link to more products from Technical Aid to the Disabled (TAD)